 How to get an R-rated movie through the Hollywood studio system

-As del Toro’s At The Mountains Of Madness becomes the latest movie to fall victim to the R rating curse, we have 11 tips to get an R-rated movie past Hollywood studios…
+We have 11 tips to get an R-rated movie past Hollywood studios…

 Last week brought the sad news that Guillermo del Toro’s terrific-sounding At The Mountains Of Madness was pretty much on hold, given that Universal had failed to commit to the project.
 There were two reasons why it held back.
 Firstly, it was going to cost $150m.
 Secondly, and more crucially, it was likely to be an R-rated end product.